-This report was prepared by Westmount Asset Management (“WAM”).
-WAM is registered as an investment advisor with the U.S. Securities and Exchange Commission.
-The information contained in this report was prepared using sources that WAM believes are reliable, but WAM does not guarantee its accuracy.
-The information reﬂects subjective judgments, assumptions and WAM’s opinion on the date made and may change without notice.
-WAM undertakes no obligation to update this information.
+This document was prepared by Westmount Partners, LLC (“Westmount”).
+Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission.
+Westmount believes the sources used in this document are reliable, but Westmount does not guarantee their accuracy.
+The information contained herein reflects subjective judgments, assumptions, and Westmount’s opinion on the date made and may change without notice.
+Westmount undertakes no obligation to update the contents of this document.
 It is for information purposes only and should not be used or construed as investment, legal or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
-No part of this material may be copied in any form, by any means, or redistributed, published, circulated or commercially exploited in any manner without WAM’s prior written consent.
+No part of this document may be copied in any form, by any means, or redistributed, published, circulated, or commercially exploited in any manner without Westmount’s prior written consent.
 If you have any comments or questions about this report, please contact us at email@example.com.